driveawayProducts Featured Brands

 Removing tree sap from a car's finish is a bit more difficult than removing tar or bird droppings.
 Incorrectly removing hardened sap can scratch your paint.
 I've found that by hand rubbing the sap spots with mineral spirits, I'm able to easily remove the sap without damaging the finish.
 Mineral spirits acts as a solvent to break up and dissolve the sap.

 Then I can hit the sap with the mineral spirits to remove it.
 The light-duty rubbing compound softens the sap so the mineral spirits can do its job.
-The goal is to use the least pressure possible, to reduce the risk of scratching the paint.
+The goal is to use the least pressure possible, to reduce the risk of scratching or marring the paint.

 Removing Insects (Darn those little bugs!)